amplication/amplication/README.md

 npx nx serve amplication-client
 ```

-You are good to go.
+That's it, you are good to go!
 Happy hacking! 👾

+You can always find more information in each app/library's respective README.md file.

 ### Setting Up Amplication Manually